OUR Schools Programme

 BT Young Scientist Award

-Self Help Africa has been running the ‘Science for Development’ award at the BT Young Scientists event, in collaboration with Irish Aid for the past eight years.
+Self Help Africa has been running the ‘Science for Development’ award at the BT Young Scientists event, in collaboration with Irish Aid for over a decade.

 The prize encourages students across a broad range of science subjects to consider the challenges affecting people in the developing world, and present potential scientific solutions to these issues.